Greenhouse Gases Released From The Burning of Fossil Fuels Have Reached Historically High Levels

 Energy storage systems enable power generation facilities to store electricity produced and continue to supply it according to demand.

 How can we benefit from the sun’s energy at night?

-Special batteries using bromine-based electrolytes developed by ICL allow the storage of solar energy economically and safely during the daytime, and consumption when needed.
+Special bromine-based electrolytes for flow batteries developed by ICL allow the storage of solar energy economically and safely during the daytime, and consumption when needed.